 The fewer splits required when dividing materials, the better.
 A splitter with insufficient capacity requires additional dividing, which increases the likelihood of errors.
 It also requires more time and labor to perform multiple splits.

 Standard test methods may specify a range of weight or volume for the final test specimen, or size may be limited simply by the available space in the test chamber.
-Estimating what fraction of the original sample the final specimen will be determines the optimal number of passes.
+Estimating what fraction of the original sample the final specimen will determine the optimal number of passes.
 If the original sample is several cubic feet in volume and the test only requires a cup to be used, a large splitter is necessary and multiple splitting passes will be required.
 As the size of the sample is reduced, an additional, smaller splitter may be required to maintain accuracy.

 Get familiar with important features.